DokimiCU/Exile/README.md

 -might need something to animal numbers in check... needs to be run over time...
 -water doesn't freeze?
 -Tangkal tree schem has grass in it?
+-freshwater is bad for reservoirs bc of evaporation + nonrenewable, but making it renewable allows infinite water.

 Volcano:
 -occassional dark spots

 Megamorph:
 -a silly string stair doesn't line up (from overpass)

 Tech:
 -doors ought to toggle temp_pass group on open and close